 Since 2008, Hannah has held a number of research positions with a charitable organisation based at the University of Dundee, where she also taught courses in Child Development.
 This led to an interest in working therapeutically with trauma and dissociation.

 Dr Hannah Young

 Research suggests that therapeutic outcomes are related to the quality of the client-therapist relationship.
 Central to the Person-centred approach is an emphasis on 'being' versus 'doing'; offering acceptance, empathy and genuineness.

 Within client-centred therapy, an invitation from the therapist to focus and stay with body sensations can help to deepen the therapeutic work.
 Studies have demonstrated the benefit of such body-based approaches.

 Deep Brain Reorienting

 Turning towards traumatic memories can lead to a range of emotional responses.
 Before these responses emerge, there may be upper body tension which can go unnoticed.
 Deep Brain Reorienting invites clients to closely track the activation of movement impulses and emotions from this tension spot in order to avoid overwhelm and to facilitate processing.
-Steeped in a neuroscientific perspective, DBR neatly parallels some of theoretical contributions of how trauma impacts on the brain at the deeper levels.
+Steeped in a neuroscientific perspective, DBR neatly parallels theoretical contributions to how trauma impacts on the brain at the deepest levels.

 Comprehensive Resource Model

 Additional resourcing may be necessary for trauma processing.
 In collaboration with clients,

 The Comprehensive Resource Model establishes layers of internal resourcing through eye positioning, breath work, somatic awareness, connection with nature, bilateral music and more.
 With these resources in place, clients may be increasingly able to access and process the previously unbearable activation that can arise from trauma.